dsp-jetpack/JetPack/doc/deployment_guide.md

 # Appendix G Neutron managed SR-IOV

-This appendix details the guidelines for configuration of Neutron managed SR-IOV at the time of deployment of Dell EMC Ready Architecture for Red Hat OpenStack Platform v13.0.
+This appendix details the guidelines for configuration of Neutron managed SR-IOV at the time of deployment of Dell EMC Ready Architecture for Red Hat OpenStack Platform v13.1.

 ### SR-IOV

-Neutron managed SR-IOV is enabled as a part of the automated RHOSP deployment solution in JS 13.0.
-In this guide, it is assumed that the user has complete knowledge about the Dell EMC NFV Ready Architecture for Red Hat OpenStack Platform v13.0.
-This includes knowledge about different nodes in Dell EMC NFV Ready Bundle for Red Hat v13.0 such as SAH, Director, Controller, Compute, and Ceph-storage.
+#### Introduction
+Single root I/O virtualization (SR-IOV) is an extension to the PCI Express (PCIe) specification.
+SRIOV enables a single PCIe device to appear as multiple, separate devices.
+Traditionally in a virtualized environment, a packet has to pass through an extra layer of hypervisor, resulting in multiple CPU interrupts per packet.
+These extra interrupts can result in a bottleneck in high traffic environments.
+SR-IOV enabled devices have the ability to dedicate isolated access to its resources among various PCIe hardware functions.
+These functions are later assigned to the virtual machines which allow direct memory access (DMA) to the network data.
+This enables efficient sharing of PCIe devices, optimization of performance and reduction in hardware costs.
+The main components of the SR-IOV architecture are:

+**Physical Funstion (PF)**

+Physical Function is a full-featured PCIe function of a network adapter that is SR-IOV capable.
+Physical Functions are discovered, managed, and configured as normal PCIe devices.
+PCIe devices have a set of registers known as configuration space.
+Physical Function behaves like a L2 switch and performs traffic forwarding between physical port and Virtual Functions.

+**Virtual Function (VF)**
+Virtual Functions (VFs) are simple "lightweight" PCIe functions that lack the configuration resources and only have the ability to move data in and out.
+Each Virtual Function is associated with a PCIe Physical Function.
+Each VF represents a virtualized instance of the network adaptor and have a separate PCI Configuration space.
+These VFs are assigned to virtual machines later.

+**I/O MMU**
+Input/Output Memory Management Unit (IOMMU) connects a Direct-Memory-Access–capable (DMAcapable) I/O bus to the main memory.
+The IOMMU maps device addresses or I/O addresses to physical addresses.
+IOMMU helps in accessing physical devices directly from virtual machines.

 #### Prerequisites
+Neutron managed SR-IOV is enabled as a part of the automated RHOSP deployment solution in JS 13.1.
+In this guide, it is assumed that the user has complete knowledge about the Dell EMC NFV Ready Architecture for Red Hat OpenStack Platform v13.1.
+This includes knowledge about different nodes in Dell EMC NFV Ready Bundle for Red Hat v13.1 such as SAH, Director, Controller, Compute, and Ceph-storage.

 **System Requirements**